 The Registration Preparation and Setup set of videos will help you determine which elements need to be set up so that you can begin registering people into your events.
 Here’s a brief description of each element along with the link to the specific posts.
 Please note that these items are generally in the order of setup; for example, you need to have a company division defined before you can create a location.

-You need to have at least one company division defined before you can proceed.
-This section is designed to reflect how your organization is organized to make sure that events and accounting activity are associated with the correct entity.
-Examples include different divisions for profit/nonprofit, summer camp/conferences, and entities located in different states.
-Learn more about company divisions and how to set them up.
+This section is designed to reflect how your company is organized to make sure that events and accounting activity are associated with the correct entity.
+Examples include different Organizations for profit/nonprofit, summer camp/conferences, and entities located in different states.
+Learn more about Organizations and how to set them up.

 These represent the locations where your events take place.
 These are sometimes used in report criteria as a way to group data, and they’re also necessary to set tax rates (for on-site sales, for instance.)
 Start creating some locations.